CesDelPino/bookit/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/bookit.
+Bug reports and pull requests are welcome on GitHub at https://github.com/CesDelPino/bookit.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/bookit/blob/master/CODE_OF_CONDUCT.md).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the Bookit project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/bookit/blob/master/CODE_OF_CONDUCT.md).
+## Purpose and scope for the bookit GEM:
+- The app is designed to to make taking bookings for a one table restaurant.

+### The problem
+- When bookings, are made by hand, there is a possibility to double book tables
+- It is designed to be used by the person taking the bookings, "the user".
+- The user will open the app when receiving a request to book the table.
+They will then be able to check the full open booking slots, and offer the client options for a booking.
+When the client decides on a time, the user can book the table for that time slot.
+The user will also be able to modify or cancel bookings at the request of the client or the management.
+- Finally the app will be able to display a full booking schedule for the table.